Fortnite developer Sweeney goes to battle against Apple

 “Apple has banned the metaverse,” Sweeney wrote back in early August.
 At the time, Apple had announced it would not allow game subscription services like Microsoft’s xCloud or Google’s Stadia because it could not review every single game in them.

-This principle, he said, makes more complex virtual worlds virtually impossible many times over.
+This principle, he said, makes more complex virtual virtually impossible many times over.
 In Sweeney’s words: How is an “app driver’s license” supposed to administer a dynamic world in which new virtual banks, concert halls and theme parks can be created every day?

 It’s a question that goes far beyond a computer game.
 The trial will continue in September.